SmartThingsCommunity/st-device-sdk-c/doc/getting_started.md

 &nbsp;

+### Configuration

+Regarding configuration, we provide [samples](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref/tree/main/apps) in STDK Reference.
+Please determine the required configuration based on the product specifications and refer to [samples](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref/tree/main/apps) for usage.
+For explanations related to STDK configuration, please refer to [the provided link](./STDK_Config.md).

+&nbsp;

 ### Build the App

 There are README files in each example foler.
 And it explains how to build the example in each chipset environment with SmartThings Device SDK.